Nandrolone as an Alternative Androgen with Reduced Androgenic Side Effects for Transfeminine and Transmasculine People

 The development of nandrolone was an intermediate step in the eventual development of the 19-nortestosterone group of progestins, which are widely used in hormonal birth control.
 These include progestins like norethisterone and levonorgestrel, among many others.

 The benefits of nandrolone are expected to partially differ in transfeminine people relative to transmasculine people however.
 This is due to the different doses of nandrolone used in these individuals, namely low, female replacement doses in transfeminine people and full, male replacement doses in transmasculine people.
 As an example, transmasculine people taking full male androgen replacement doses should probably expect no less oily skin or acne with nandrolone than with testosterone.
-This is because very low levels of testosterone are necessary for such effects, as evidenced by the fact that acne prevalence and severity is similar in females compared to males (Skroza et al., 2018).
+This is because very low levels of testosterone are necessary for such effects, as evidenced by the fact that acne prevalence and severity is similar in females compared to males (Skroza et al., 2018) despite the fact that testosterone levels are 20-fold lower in women than in men (Styne & Grumbach, 2016).
 Conversely, transfeminine people taking nandrolone at doses equivalent to the effect of testosterone levels in the normal female range may experience less or possibly no oily skin or acne with nandrolone compared to use of testosterone instead.
 This is due to the equivalent testosterone levels being far closer to the biological threshold for manifestation of such effects.

 Nandrolone can be anticipated to have far less potential for scalp hair loss relative to testosterone in transmasculine people (Wu & Kovac, 2016; Pan & Kovac, 2016).
 This is related to the lack of scalp hair loss in men with 5α-reductase type 2 deficiency and the high effectiveness of 5α-reductase inhibitors for scalp hair loss.
 However, nandrolone is theoretically even better than testosterone plus a 5α-reductase inhibitor when it comes to preservation of scalp hair.
 This is because again, nandrolone is not simply not potentiated, but is inactivated in tissues that express 5α-reductase.
 Nandrolone replacement of testosterone represents a highly promising treatment for scalp hair loss in men that offers potentially superior effectiveness to 5α-reductase inhibitors.
 Moreover, since nandrolone isn’t an inhibitor of 5α-reductase, it doesn’t interfere with 5α-reduced neurosteroid synthesis.
 Hence, nandrolone doesn’t have the possible psychiatric side effects that have been associated with 5α-reductase inhibitors, for instance depression (Irwig, 2015; Kuhl & Wiegratz, 2017; Wiki).